thisisandrew/magento-db-sync-tools/README.md

-# Tools to backup and sync back Magento Databses from remote hosts
+# Tools to Backup and Sync back Magento Databases from Remote Hosts

 ## Deploy